ERGeorgiev/safety-heatmap/docs/discussions/database-discussion-partitionKey.md

 - GeoHash suffix

-For the least GeoHash precision (still practical), I would want to fetch 000 to zzz.
+For the least GeoHash precision (that is still practical), I would want to fetch 000 to zzz.

 | GH Length | Partition Key  | Sort Key | Max Partitions | Max Sort Keys | Sort Query           |
 | --------- | -------------- | -------- | -------------- | ------------- | -------------------- |